ssddanbrown/inlets/README.md

 ## inlets PRO

-inlets PRO superceds the original inlets OSS project and includes: automation, secure defaults, HTTPS and TCP tunnel support.
+inlets PRO superceds the original inlets OSS project and includes: commercial support, automation, secure defaults, and HTTPS/TCP tunnels.

 In "A tale of two networks" Alex Ellis and Johan Siebens explore blog posts, use-cases and show demos of inlets PRO.